HosTilezZz/FCC-algorithms/FCC basic algorithms/return largest numbers in arrays.md

 **comment:**

-i really don't like the old solution, the idea is obviously the same since the algorithm is too simple to have any real difference in the used approach, but the nested for loop is really unneccsaary and uncomfortable to read, at least for me.
+i really don't like the old solution, the idea is obviously the same since the algorithm is too simple to have any real difference in the used approach, but the nested for loop is really unneccsaary and uncomfortable to read, at least for me .